Q. My road needs to be repaved, who should I contact?

 Q. My street needs sweeping.
 Whom should I contact?

 A. Street Sweeping is performed on main thoroughfares, business districts and industrial areas on a regular basis throughout the year.
 Residential neighborhoods are swept once a year, by request only.
-You may send an e-mail to email@example.com or call 410-887-3560 to report the situation.
+You may send an email to firstname.lastname@example.org or call 410-887-3560 to report the situation.